 - Facilitate the mobility of holders of the CPHR designation.

 CPHRs must attain a minimum of 20 CPD hours each calendar year across a minimum of two categories with a rolling three-year total of 100 hours.
 CPDs topics should align to the CPHR Competency Framework.
-Hours must be logged in accordance with CPHR NL’s CPD Qualifying Activities and Hourly Allocations.
+Hours must be logged in accordance with CPHR NL’s CDP Summary of Qualifying Activities 2017.

 Supporting documentation for your CPD activities should be retained to validate your submission in the case of an audit.
 CPD activities and hours need to be logged using CPHR NL’s CPD Log and submitted to CPHR NL annually by December 31.